 Scan for leftovers that make OneBrowser return

-If %ProgramFiles(x86)%\OB\, %LocalAppData%\OB\, onebupdate, obupdate, or OBUpdate returns after reboot, treat the case as more than leftover cache.
+If %ProgramFiles(x86)%\OB\, %ProgramFiles(x86)%\OIB\, %LocalAppData%\OB\, onebupdate, obupdate, oibupdate, or OBUpdate returns after reboot, treat the case as more than leftover cache.
 A full Gridinsoft Anti-Malware scan can check for detections, hidden files, startup entries, scheduled tasks, bundled apps, browser changes, and persistence that a manual uninstall may miss.

 Browser reset can remove visible symptoms, but adware may keep a desktop app, extension source, notification permission, or startup task that brings pop-ups and redirects back.